Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 We could go on and on about the nuances of different LED grow light design, purposing, warranties, pricing, and performance.
 When you start trying to understand these nuances, you quickly discover that it’s a technical rabbit hole you go down and you might never come out again.

 To make things simpler for you, our team has agreed that we can vouch for the integrity of at least three LED manufacturers.
 We’ve personally tested lights from two of the three, and have interviewed all three.
+We’re constantly testing new grow light brands, and will update you when we have more brands to recommend.

 When you talk to Matt about why his lights outperform brands that cost more and are better-known, he launches into a lengthy discourse about xanthophyll, carotenes, phycobilin proteins, photon flux, and other complex topics.